cimentadaj/ml_socsci/docs/01_regularization.md

 pisa_train <- training(split_pisa)
 ```

 The ridge regression has a parameter called `lambda` which needs to be set by us. `lambda` is the "weight" term in the ridge equation, which controls how much weight do we want to give to the "shrinkage penalty".
-If this lambda is 0, it means we attach **no** weight to the penalty term and swe will get the same result over OLS.
+If this lambda is 0, it means we attach **no** weight to the penalty term and we will get the same result over OLS.
 Let's try that:

 ```r